OutlierDetectionJL/OutlierDetectionData.jl/README.md

   </a>
 </p>

-*OutlierDetectionData.jl* is a package to download and read common outlier detection datasets with Julia.
-Part of [OutlierDetection.jl](https://github.com/davnn/OutlierDetection.jl/).
+*OutlierDetectionData.jl* is a package to download and read common outlier detection datasets.
+This package is a part of [OutlierDetection.jl](https://github.com/davnn/OutlierDetection.jl/), the outlier detection ecosystem for Julia.

 **API Overview**